glouppe/info8002-large-scale-data-systems/lecture9.md

 #  Relational data model (2)

 - A **relation schema** is a list of attributes.
-    - A schema is the blueprint that describes how the data is structured.
+    - A schema is the blueprint that describes how the data is structured in the relation.
 - A **relation** is a set of tuples for a given relation schema.
-    - Each tuple in a relation is unique.
+    - Each tuple in a relation is unique and satisfies the schema.
     - Uniqueness is often controlled through a (primary) *key* attribute.
 - A *database schema* is a collection of relation schemas.
-- **Relationships** between relations (tables) are defined by matching one or more attributes (usually, the keys).
+- **Relationships** between relations (tables) are defined by matching one or more attributes (usually, the keys) across relations.
     - 1-to-1 relationships
     - 1-to-many relationships
     - many-to-many relationships